nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 # Motivation

-Recent policy to make adhoc flights visible on our flight tracking webpage has revealed an issue that we have long been suspected.
+Recent policy to make adhoc flights visible on our flight tracking webpage has revealed an issue that we have long suspected.
 There are recurring instances where we observe synthtic departure issued late or syntheic arrival issued much early for many adhoc flights.
 This manifests as tracks beginning or ending several miles from the origin or destination.